-We present work by both professional and student artists in five yearly exhibitions, all of which are free and open to the public.
+We present work in four professional exhibitions and one student exhibition each year.
+All are free and open to the public.

 Traveling exhibitions are hosted from time to time, and we also periodically exhibit items from our extensive French poster collection.